o3de/o3de.org/content/docs/userguide/particles/editor/reference-collision.md

 ---
-description: ' Use the Collision attribute in the &ALYlong; &particle-editor; to control the physical setup for the particles. '
+description: ' Use the Collision attribute in the Amazon Lumberyard Particle Editor to control the physical setup for the particles. '
 title: Collision Attribute
 ---